long123524/SEANet_torch/README.md

 ### Citation:
 ```
-Li M, Long J, Stein A, et al. Using a semantic edge-aware multi-task neural network to delineate agricultural parcels from remote sensing images.
+Li M, Long J, Stein A, et al. Using a semantic edge-aware multi-task neural network to delineate agricultural parcels from remote sensing images[J].
 ISPRS Journal of Photogrammetry and Remote Sensing.
 ```